 Another way to find your niche is to focus not on a particular end user population, but on manufacturers.
 If you install cabinets, you might find your niche by focusing on cabinet manufacturers who subcontract to installers.

 People in a particular niche tend to gravitate toward other people in that niche, both online and off.
-They contribute to online forums, stay active in Facebook groups, join clubs, and attend meetups.
+They contribute to online forums, stay active in Facebook groups, join clubs, and attend meet-ups.
 Simply looking at what types of groups exist, without even having to delve into these groups, can assist you in finding your niche.
 However, participating in these groups is a great way to strengthen your company’s reputation.

 You may also want to look at groups that your broader target audience participates in.
 Read through their commentary to identify needs, preferences, complaints, and desires that may enable you to find your niche market.